Mitigating emissions from the transport sector in Costa Rica.

 MiTransporte aims to strengthen the government of Costa Rica in the sustainable transition to climate-friendly transport and thus in achieving its NDCs.
 The strategy of the project is to improve the legal and institutional framework for implementing the national transport and climate agenda.
 In cooperation with various actors, the project supports replicable and scalable measures on sustainable urban mobility and energy efficiency in the sector.

-The project will be implemented through the following:
+The project is implemented through the following:

 The project supports the national government in the development of policies, and (financing) instruments to promote the transition towards clean transport technology and sustainable transport systems.